Practical + Relevant

 Schools are falling short in preparing students for a future of uncertainty and complexity, in the way they are currently structured.
 Adopting a maker mindset serves as a starting point to tackle our current-day challenges.

-In this video, hear from past camp participants on how our five-day immersive critical making camp helped them internalize this crucial shift in teaching and learning.
+Read quotes from past camp participants on how our five-day immersive critical making camp helped them internalize this crucial shift to their teaching practice.

 Sample Topics We Cover